-- a) Take immediate appropriate action on any problem presented to him/her by any of the Rep Team officials. - b) Chair meetings with Rep Team officials as deemed necessary to ensure that: - All complaints are considered and necessary action is taken. - All responsible personnel are doing an efficient job in their division. - All exhibition and league games are properly scheduled. - All team officials are properly appointed. - All CHA player cards are duly filed with BC HOCKEY. - c) Bring any noticeable infractions of conduct to the attention of Rep Teams, and deal with the situation accordingly. - d) Keep Rep Teams apprised of developments and issues identified by the Executive Committee. - e) Be a member of the Selection Committee for Rep Teams. - f) Be a member of the Player Movement Committee.
+- a) Present to the Executive Committee the names of Rep Coaches and assistant Rep coaches for appointment. - b) Take immediate appropriate action on any problem presented to him/her by any of the Rep Team officials. - c) Chair meetings with Rep Team officials as deemed necessary to ensure that: - All complaints are considered and necessary action is taken. - All responsible personnel are doing an efficient job in their division. - All exhibition and league games are properly scheduled. - All team officials are properly appointed. - All Hockey Canada player cards are duly filed with BC HOCKEY. - d) Bring any noticeable infractions of conduct to the attention of Rep Teams, and deal with the situation accordingly. - e) Keep Rep Teams apprised of developments and issues identified by the Executive Committee.

+- f) Be a member of the Selection Committee for Rep Teams. - g) Be a member of the Player Movement Committee.